 2. Weight- Enter a point value for the answer choice, note that the system does support decimal point values, i.e. 1.5, 2.3, 1.2, etc.

-4. Add Questions by adding a # and clicking + Add Questions.
+3. You can add additional questions by inputting a # and pressing + Add Questions.

-5. After all your answers are entered, click Next.
+7. After all your answers are entered, click Save or Next to move on.

 You may opt to require up to 9 answers for any question(s) on your assessment.